Princess Augusta Sophia of the United Kingdom: Relationship with Brent Spencer

 While no record of a marriage between the two exists, it was noted at the court of Hesse-Homburg at the time of her sister Elizabeth's marriage in 1818 that Augusta was "privately married."
 It was Spencer who informed Augusta of her mother's death later that year, and Spencer was said to be holding a locket with Augusta's picture when he died in 1828.

 Later life

-According to a flyer held by the V&A Archives, Princess Augusta was a patron of L. Bertolotto's flea circus.
+According to a flyer held by the V&A Archives, Augusta was a patron of L. Bertolotto's flea circus.

 In 1828 Augusta was heard to remark to a friend: “I was ashamed to hear myself called Princess Augusta, and never could persuade myself that I was so, as long as any of the Stuart family were alive; but after the death of Cardinal York [in 1807], I felt myself to be really Princess Augusta”.

-On 10 February 1840, Augusta attended the wedding of her niece Queen Victoria to Prince Albert of Saxe-Coburg and Gotha.
-She died later that year on 22 September at Clarence House, St. James, London, and was buried in the Royal Vault at St George's Chapel, Windsor on 2 October, after lying in state at Frogmore.
+On 28 June 1838, Augusta attended the coronation of her niece Queen Victoria.
+On 10 February 1840, she attended Victoria's wedding to Prince Albert of Saxe-Coburg and Gotha.
+She died later that year on 22 September at Clarence House, St. James, London, aged 71.
+Augusta was buried in the Royal Vault at St George's Chapel, Windsor on 2 October, after lying in state at Frogmore.